khaledh/khaledh.github.io/docs/osdev/05-bootloader-p1.md

   return EfiLoadError
 ```

-If we compile and run the bootloader again, we're greeted with the UEFI shell, as expected (since it's the next boot option):
+If we compile and run the bootloader again, we're greeted with the UEFI shell, as
+expected (since it's the next boot option):

 ![UEFI Shell](images/uefi-shell.png)

-Let's use the UEFI shell to run our bootloader manually and check its exit code using the `set lasterror` command, to make sure that it's working as expected.
-The UEFI shell has a `map` command that lists the available filesystems.
-By default, the shell already runs this command on startup, so we can see that the virtual FAT filesystem is mounted as `fs0`.
+Let's use the UEFI shell to run our bootloader manually and check its exit code using the
+`set lasterror` command to make sure that it's working as expected.
+The UEFI shell has a
+`map` command that lists the available filesystems.
+By default, the shell already runs
+this command on startup, so we can see that the virtual FAT filesystem is mounted as
+`fs0`.
 We can use the `fs0:` prefix to run our bootloader:

 ![Checking bootloader](images/checking-bootloader.png)

 As expected, the bootloader returns `1` as its exit code.
 Great!
-Now we have a working bootloader (if you can call it that).
-In the next section, we'll implement text output using the UEFI console so that we can print messages to the screen.
-But before we do that, let's add a build tool to our project so that we don't have to repeat the same commands over and over again.
+Now we have a working
+bootloader (if you can call it that).
+In the next section, we'll implement text output
+using the UEFI console so that we can print messages to the screen.
+But before we do that,
+let's add a build tool to our project so that we don't have to repeat the same commands
+over and over again.

 ## Build tool

-Typically we'd use `make` to build our project, but I'm not a big fan of `make`.
-I recently started using the [`Just`](https://github.com/casey/just) build tool, which is a simple command runner that uses a `justfile` to define commands.
-Assuming it's already installed, let's create a `justfile` in the project root directory:
+Typically, we'd use `make` to build our project, but I'm not a big fan of `make`.
+I
+recently started using the [`Just`](https://github.com/casey/just) build tool, which is a
+simple command runner that uses a `justfile` to define commands.
+Assuming it's already
+installed, let's create a `justfile` in the project root directory:

 ```justfile
 # justfile